- Are you interested in helping others talk about all end of life matters more easily?

 Jane offers a solid, calm and wise presence throughout, carefully balancing the needs of the group with keeping to a well-structured timetable of modules.
 For anyone interested in how to deliver end-of-life advice and support in the form of workshops, working with small groups or 1:1, then this training is a must!"

 A successful graduate will:

 - Be able to work with people individually, and groups/families

-- Have their own will, POA and Advance Directive completed
+- Have your own will, POA and Advance Directive completed

-- Have completed their own Before I Go Workbook, and thus their end-of-life plan
+- Have completed your own Before I Go Workbook, and thus your end-of-life plan

-- Upon successful certification, be accredited to use the Before I Go Solutions® materials
+- Upon successful certification and licencing, be allowed to use the Before I Go Solutions® materials

-- Be known as a BIG Solutions® End of Life Planning Facilitator, if you wish
+- Be known as a Before I Go End-of-Life Planning Facilitator, if you choose that route

-- Have increased confidence in talking about these matters with all kinds of people, whether just family/friends, or strangers
+- Have increased confidence in talking about these matters with all kinds of people, whether family/friends, colleagues or strangers

 Graduates will also: